Registering a Death

 - a GRO 21 form which allows a burial or cremation to take place

-- Form 36 (certificate of registration of death) for social security purposes if the deceased received a state pension or benefits.
+- a bereavement service leaflet for social security purposes if the deceased received a state pension or benefits.

 Death certificates, which may be needed when sorting out the deceased’s affairs, may be purchased at the time of registration for £8 per copy.